Imagine-2-Drive: Leveraging High-Fidelity World Models via Multi-Modal Diffusion Policies: METHODOLOGY

 \section{METHODOLOGY}

-\notcool is a World Model based RL framework designed for long-horizon trajectory planning using only front-facing camera image as input.
-The framework aims to generate a collision-free trajectory over a prediction horizon $H$, based on a sequence of past and current observations.
+\notcool is a world model-based RL framework for long-horizon trajectory generation using only front-facing camera input.
+By leveraging a learned world model for policy learning, it optimizes for maximizing the episodic returns while minimizing reliance on online environment interactions, enabling efficient decision-making.

-As depicted in Fig. 2, the framework consists of three key components: \begin{enumerate} \item \textbf{State Encoder:} Encodes the sequence of $P$ past front-view RGB camera observations, together with the current observation, to provide contextual information for current state. \item \textbf{VISTAPlan:} A high-fidelity world model that facilitates efficient planning by accurately predicting future observations. \item \textbf{DPA:} A diffusion based policy actor to produce a trajectory of actions which maximizes the cumulative sum of rewards over the prediction horizon $H$. \end{enumerate}
+As depicted in Fig. \ref{fig:architecture_pipeline}(a), the framework consists of three key components: \begin{enumerate} \item \textbf{State Encoder:} Encodes the sequence of $P$ past front-view RGB camera observations with the current observation, to provide temporal information for the current state $s$.